Where to Recycle or Donate Packing Materials in DC in 2026

 Store Drop-Offs for Other Materials.

 Some items that can’t be recycled through curbside collection can still be dropped off at specific locations.
-Materials like bubble wrap, air pillows, and plastic film are accepted at many grocery stores such as Safeway and Giant, as well as major retailers like Target and Walmart.
-These stores often have dedicated bins near the entrance specifically for plastic bag recycling.
-Before recycling, it’s best to pop the air pillows and bundle bubble wrap together to ensure proper handling.
+Materials like bubble wrap, air pillows, and plastic film may be accepted at many grocery stores such as Giant, Safeway, Harris Teeter, Kohl’s, and some Goodwill locations.
+These stores often collect plastic bags and plastic film in bins near the entrance, customer service area, or donation drop-off area.

 What Not to Put in Curbside Recycling